We're developing a new Local Plan in line with the publication of the National Planning Policy Framework (NPPF).

 Find out about:

-- progress on the new Local Plan prior to Submission - including stages of document preparation, correspondence with government and links to relevant meetings
+- developing the New Local Plan to submission - including stages of document preparation, correspondence with government and links to relevant meetings

 - previous consultations on the new Local Plan - including responses made to date: